 - Take several photos.
 If necessary, use a small object like a toothpick or pencil tip to move the insect around so that you can get a clear photo.
 If it’s a mosquito, try to get a clear photo of its thorax (back) – this is one of the areas we need to see to identify invasive Aedes mosquitoes.

 - Save the insect after you’re done.
-If we can’t identify it from your photo, or if we suspect it’s an invasive Aedes mosquito, we’ll need to see it.
+If we can’t identify it from your photo, or if we suspect it’s an invasive Aedes mosquito, we’ll need to see it in person.
 If that happens, we’ll send a technician by to pick it up, or you can drop it off at our office anytime we’re open.

 This method also works for spiders, ticks, and any other tiny creepy-crawlies you might need identified by our laboratory.
 However, it’s always best to save a physical sample for identification if you can.